 One thing I realized was that I was holding off from connecting with others because I was so immersed in my work and other life agenda.
 The heart part of me was starved.
 Rather than close myself from the world, I began to open my heart to others and get out there to make new connections with like minds.

 I also recognized that there is no need to “find” love (not in the fear-based way), for love is everywhere around us—from a mother’s love for her child, to a couple’s love for each other, to a friend’s love for his/her friends, to a child’s love for his/her parents.
 I was unable to see this because I had been so one-tracked in my definition of love.

 As I unraveled my self-love issues one at a time, I stopped feeling those moments of emptiness.
 While I might have an urge to get together with someone in the past, I became more grounded in my being.
 I began to see and feel completeness as myself, rather than look for romance to fill my void.
 I continued to be open to dating, not to fill a void, but to create a synergistic relationship with a conscious, compatible individual.

-(More on synergistic relationships: Ask Celes – How Do You Manage Between Your Goals and Being with Your Partner in a Relationship?)
+(More on synergistic relationships: How to Manage Between Your Goals and Your Partner)

 Deal with Your Internal Voids

 If you are lonely, ask yourself: “Why am I lonely?”